goropikari/Notifier.jl/README.md

 # LinuxNotifier

-This package is notification tools for Linux OS.
+This package is a notification tool for Linux OS.

 ## Setup
 Before using LinuxNotifier, you need to install following softwares to work correctly in your Linux system.